Listen to an Extended Version of this Post in a Podcast:

 Do whatever it takes, using whatever kind of symbols or notes you need to get the right syllables out in the right order.
 (The apple is there to remind the speaker to say that “a” like they would in the word apple.)

 If you’ve run out of time to ask students themselves, or if doing that is too uncomfortable for you, you can get some help online.
-On Hear Names, short voice recordings made by native speakers from each name’s country of origin pronounce the name for you.
+On Pronounce Names, you can find a huge collection of names and their pronunciations.

 Whatever you do, do something.
 For some students, you may be the first person who ever bothered.
 If the only time you say their name is in the classroom, your correct pronunciation will help the whole class learn it, too.
 Eventually that will ripple through the school, making that student feel known in a place where before they felt unknown.